Bon Voyage (Anna Rossinelli album)

-Bon Voyage is the firsdebut studio album and by the Swiss singer-songwriter Anna Rossinelli, released on 9 December 2011, by Universal Music.
+Bon Voyage is the debut studio album and by the Swiss singer-songwriter Anna Rossinelli, released on 9 December 2011, by Universal Music.
 The album includes the single "Joker".
 The album was produced by Fred Herrmann and entered the Swiss Albums Chart at number 10.
 The song "No One" was available for free on iTunes before the release of the album.